Can a Rear-Facing Car Seat Touch the Front Seat?

 What about sliding a piece of paper between the rear-facing car seat and vehicle seat?

 You may hear some people say that if you can slide a piece of paper freely between the back of the [properly installed] rear-facing car seat and the front seat, then it’s not a problem.
 This is a reasonable comment in many situations since it’s a concept that is easy to understand and visualize even if you don’t literally slide a piece of paper between the two.
 However, this isn’t a “rule” and it’s not mentioned anywhere in the technician training curriculum or in any car seat manuals that I’ve noticed.
 This is simply a teaching tool that someone came up with years ago and many of us said, “hey, we like that analogy and we’re going to use that when we educate parents.”

-Kind of busted, but only because I wrote the statement, “a rear-facing car seat is never allowed to touch the vehicle seat in front of it”, as an absolute truth.
+BUSTED – but only because I wrote the statement, “a rear-facing car seat is NEVER allowed to touch the vehicle seat in front of it”, as an absolute truth.

-Some rear-facing seats cannot make contact with the vehicle seat in front of them because the car seat manual forbids it.
-Some rear-facing car seats cannot make contact with the vehicle seat in front of them because the vehicle manual forbids it.
-But, if neither the car seat manual nor the vehicle manual expressly forbids it, your car seat can lightly touch the vehicle seat in front of it.
+Some rear-facing car seats cannot make contact with the vehicle seat in front because the car seat manual forbids it.
+Some rear-facing car seats cannot make contact with the vehicle seat in front because the vehicle manual forbids it.
+However, if your car seat manufacturer specifically allows it and your vehicle manual doesn’t expressly prohibit light contact, then your car seat CAN lightly touch the vehicle seat in front of it.

 So the official decree is, as always, read your manuals thoroughly before installing your car seats!

 Check out more of CSB’s popular Mythbusting series: